arangodb/docs/3.9/appendix-glossary.md

 There will always be at least one database in ArangoDB.
 This is the default database, named _system.
 This database cannot be dropped, and provides special operations for creating, dropping, and enumerating databases.
 Users can create additional databases and give them unique names to access them later.
 Database management operations cannot be initiated from out of user-defined databases.

 When ArangoDB is accessed via its HTTP REST API, the database name is read from the first part of the request URI path (e.g. `/_db/myDB/`).
 If the request URI does not contain a database name, it defaults to `/_db/_system`.
+If a database name is provided in the request URI, the name must be properly URL-encoded, and, if it contains UTF-8 characters, these must be NFC-normalized.
+Any non-NFC-normalized database name will be rejected by _arangod_.

 Database Name
 -------------